Welcome to today's edition of the Rush 24-7 podcast.

 Welcome back, folks.

-L. Rushbow, the Limbaugh Institute for Advanced Conservative Studies.
+El Rushbo, the Limbaugh Institute for Advanced Conservative Studies.

-So people, quite naturally in the email, what do you mean Sterling is a Democrat and donates to left-wing cause?
+So people, quite naturally in the email, what do you mean that Sterling is a Democrat and donates to left-wing cause?

 Well, I'll give you a couple examples here in a second.

-Even though this guy is a Democrat, they get to point out, they get to say as a strategy, we still have a racist country.
+Even though this guy is a Democrat, they get to point out, they get to say, as a strategy, we still have a racist country.

-And what that does is keeps enforcing guilt on people and makes them think that they've got to do and say things, such as to pollsters to show that they're not racist.
+And what that does is keeps enforcing guilt on people and makes them think that they've got to do and say things such as to pollsters to show that they're not racist.

-Uh I mean, this this guy got an NAALCP lifetime achievement award in 2009, and he had just been sued by Elgin Baylor, who is a well-known star from the past in the NBA.
+And he had just been sued by Elgin Baylor, who is a well-known star from the past in the NBA.

 He had just settled a housing lawsuit, the largest housing lawsuit in history.